codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 ## Creating reusable pipelines

-When working with microservices you need to remember that
+When working with microservices you need to remember that:

 1. In Codefresh a pipeline can stand on its own.
-It is **not** connected by default to any git repository.
+It is **not** connected by default to any Git repository.
 1. You can write Codefresh pipelines in a generic manner so that they can work with multiple applications.
-1. If you connect multiple triggers to a single pipeline, all microservices will share that pipeline
+1. If you connect multiple triggers to a single pipeline, all microservices will share that pipeline.
 1. You can create multiple pipelines for each project if you have microservices with slightly different architecture.

-To create a reusable pipeline use the [generic form of the clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/):
+To create a reusable pipeline use the [generic form of the clone step]({{site.baseurl}}/docs/pipelines/steps/git-clone/):

  `codefresh.yml`
 {% highlight yaml %}